FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/account.md

 ## Calculation of account address

-The FISCO BCOS account address is calculated from the ECDSA public key and keccak is calculated for the hexadecimal representation of the ECDSA public key.-256sum hash, taking the hexadecimal representation of the last 20 bytes of the calculation result as the account address, each byte requires two hexadecimal representations, so the account address length is 40。FISCO BCOS account address compatible with Ethereum。
+The account address of FISCO BCOS is calculated from the ECDSA public key.
+The keccak-256sum hash is calculated for the hexadecimal representation of the ECDSA public key.
+The hexadecimal representation of the last 20 bytes of the calculation result is taken as the account address.
+Each byte needs two hexadecimal representations, so the length of the account address is 40。FISCO BCOS account address compatible with Ethereum。
 Note keccak-256sum with 'SHA3'**Not the same**For more information, see [here](https://ethereum.stackexchange.com/questions/550/which-cryptographic-hash-function-does-ethereum-use)。

 [Ethereum Address Generation](https://kobl.one/blog/create-full-ethereum-keypair-and-address/)